-The Feeding Program at CHOC Children’s is intended for children who have had feeding therapy on an outpatient basis and is not used as a first treatment.
-Children can be referred by a physician, feeding therapist or may be self-referred by a legal guardian.
-Referrals are accepted through email at firstname.lastname@example.org or by phone at (714)-509-4884.
+The Inpatient Feeding Program at CHOC is intended for children who have had prior feeding therapy and continue to struggle with feeding or remain tube-fed for some or all of their nutrition.
+Children can be referred by physicians, feeding therapists or other healthcare providers, or they may be self-referred by a legal guardian.
+Referrals are accepted by email at email@example.com or by phone at (714) 509-4884.

-- The child’s family is willing and able to arrange for one primary caregiver (parent or legal guardian) to stay with the child during the entire 19-day inpatient hospitalization.
+- One primary caregiver (parent or legal guardian) who is willing and able to stay with the child during the entire 19-day inpatient hospitalization

-Patients who are found to be good candidates for the inpatient-feeding program will then coordinate with the team to decide upon a date and appropriate goals for admission.
-Insurance authorization must be obtained prior to admission.
+Appropriate candidates for the Inpatient Feeding Program will then work with the team to set goals and an admission date.
+Insurance authorization must be approved prior to admission.